-What Is CMMS Software?
-Definition, Benefits, and How It Works
+CMMS: Definition, Benefits, and How It Works

-What Is CMMS Software?
+What Is a CMMS?

 At its core, CMMS software streamlines how maintenance operations are managed.
-Instead of juggling paper checklists or scattered spreadsheets, teams use CMMS to track everything from work orders to inventory in one digital platform.
+Instead of juggling paper checklists or scattered spreadsheets, teams use a CMMS to track everything from work orders to inventory in one digital platform.

 Core Functions of a CMMS System